 - "The development of the architecture and function of the brain in early life affects health, learning and behaviour until we die." - Early Years Study 3

 - "The foundation for literacy skills is laid years before children enter school.
 It begins at birth.
 During the early years, children develop competency in language and literacy... through interactions and experiences with the adults around them." - Zero to Three

 Children's brains grow the most in the first few years of life.
 Vroom has some great videos and tips for turning everyday moments into brain building moments.

-Watch this video from the Harvard Center on the Developing Child to learn more about why early experience is important.
+This video from the Harvard Center on the Developing Child talks about why early experience is so important.